Murli0399/Java_Interview_Question/Part-10 Serialization.md

 <details><summary>

-## What is Garbage Collection?
+## What is a Garbage Collection?
 </summary>
 Garbage collection in Java is the process by which Java programs perform automatic memory management.
 Java programs compile to bytecode that can be run on a Java Virtual Machine.
 When Java programs run on the JVM, objects are created on the heap, which is a portion of memory dedicated to the program.
 Eventually, some objects will no longer be needed.
 The garbage collector finds these unused objects and deletes them to free up memory.
 </details>
 <details><summary>

-## Can you explain Garbage Collection with an example?
+## Can you explain the Garbage Collection with an example?
 </summary>
 Let’s say the below method is called from a function.